TryCatchHCF/DumpsterFire/README.md

 # Sample DumpsterFires

 In our first example, we have a DumpsterFire that could be either a SOC drill or a Red Team distraction.
 The DumpsterFire first does a Google search for hacking tools.
 The next Fire opens Web sessions to various hacking Websites.
 Next, a following Fire downloads some common hacking tools.
 Then a port scan targets the subnetwork, followed by bruteforce login attempts against a single host via Telnet.
 The final Fire runs a series of Linux commands.
-Note that between each fire, the creator of this DumpsterFire has inserted some time delays.
+Note that between each Fire, the creator of this DumpsterFire has inserted some time delays.
 This makes the flow of events appear more realistic.

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/DumpsterFire_Wayward_Employee.png></img>